 Many AC units still utilize a refrigerant called R-22, which is officially being phased out by the Environmental Protection Agency as of January 2020.
 This means consumers and retailers are no longer allowed to produce, sell, or import R-22 refrigerant, which can cause complications for Treasure Valley homeowners with older HVAC systems.

-That’s why the Boise heating and cooling professionals at Access Heating & Air would like to provide you with more information on how the R-22 refrigerant phase-out will affect your AC system and what you will need to do going forward.
+That’s why the Boise heating and cooling professionals at Access Heating & Air Conditioning would like to provide you with more information on how the R-22 refrigerant phase-out will affect your AC system and what you will need to do going forward.